spladug/harold/README.md

 ### recipients

-A comma-delimited list of jabber usernames to broadcast alerts to.
+A comma-delimited list of recipients for alert-related broadcasts.
+Each recipient should be prefixed with the protocol on which to send the alert.
+This can be either `jabber` or `smtp`, followed by a `:` followed by the recipient's jabber ID or email address.

 ### refractory\_period